 Secretariat to draft Final Recommendation Report - Open

-SEMO to provide template for assessment of both Mod_34_18 and Mod_07_19 - Open
+SEMO to provide template for assessment of both Mod_34_18 and Mod_07_19 with the former template coming first - Open

 mod_08_19 Clarification to intraday quantity and payment

 SEMO provided an update summarising that this modification is a split out part from the original proposal for 38_18.
 It was submitted to fix an error related to the application of maximum and minimum functions within the formulation of Intraday Difference Quantities and Payments.
 The proposed correction ensures that the volume hedged for suppliers via difference payments is accurate.
 The proposer noted that since the Impact Assessment is not yet completed it is appropriate to defer this proposal until meeting 92; however, they requested members to raise any concerns they have so that these can be followed up in the interim.